emmajanedrews/base-template/_posts/2018-02-22-how-much-can-filing-a-tax-correction-save-you.md

 Now, I would like to delve into another topic, which is how to handle receiving incorrect information about a property.
 Let’s use the example of the single-family home I mentioned earlier.
 After purchasing the property I ordered a survey.
 This survey allowed me to discover that the square footage of my property was incorrectly recorded by about 6%.
 The number of bedrooms was also reflected incorrectly.&nbsp;

-**The form I used to correct this information was the Residential Data Sheet.**Ensuring that data about your property is properly recorded is very important to the home’s resale value.&nbsp;
+**The form I used to correct this information was the Residential Data Sheet.&nbsp;**Ensuring that data about your property is properly recorded is very important to the home’s resale value.&nbsp;

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.<br>&nbsp;